 \subsubsection{Technical Noise}

-Owing to the averaging process intrinsic to Fourier analysis, random errors tend to not affect the accuracy of our system.
-Non-random errors on the other hand, such as a constant dc offset \textit{will} systematically bias the determination of the polarization state.
-This is evident from equation~\ref{eq:swp_intensity} where it is seen that an additional constant will lead to an overestimate of the sum of $S_0$ and $S_3$, generally underestimating the degree of polarization.
-A DC bias may be due either to unpolarized background light or dark current in the photodetector.
-This may be accounted for by directly subtracting the constant DC signal present while blocking the light source under test.
-This is performed on the fly with a Python script, and typically takes a few seconds, allowing for recalibration whenever the background conditions change.
+Owing to the averaging process in our Fourier analysis, random errors tend not to affect the accuracy of our system.
+However, non-random errors, such as a constant DC offset, \textit{will} systematically bias the determination of the polarization state.
+This is evident from equation~\ref{eq:swp_intensity} where an additional constant leads to an overestimation of the sum of $S_0$ and $S_1$, generally underestimating the DOP.
+Such DC bias may originate from unpolarized background light or dark current in the photodetector.
+These effects may be accounted for by directly subtracting the constant DC signal present in the absence of the light source under test.
+This is, again, automated with a Python script, allowing for simple recalibration when environmental conditions change.

 Another source of experimental error which has plagued previous designs \cite{arnoldt2011rotating} is non-constant rotation of the QWP.
-In extracting the sine and cosine quadratures we are integrating along polarimeter angle and so this angle must be known at all points along the trace.
+In extracting the sine and cosine quadratures, the program integrates along the polarimeter angle.
+As such, this angle must be known at all points along the trace.
 This may be inferred by linear interpolation between triggers.
-If the angular velocity is not constant however, there will be a residual error.
-Since our SWP rotates at up to $6000$~RPM, the system is intrinsically inertially stable and significant changes to the angular speed will be gradual, over several periods.
-We verify this by observing the residual error from the fit of the measured voltage to the theoretical curve using a linearly polarized state showing no measurable deviations from zero.
+If the angular velocity is not constant, however, there will be a residual error in this estimation.
+Since our SWP rotates at up to $6000$~rpm, the system is intrinsically inertially stable and significant changes to the angular speed will be gradual, over several periods.
+This is verified by observing the residual error from the fit of the measured voltage to the theoretical curve using a linearly polarized state showing no measurable deviations from zero.
 This measurement is presented in detail in the supplementary material (see section~\ref{sec:supplemental}).